H-1B or TN Visa: Which Should a Canadian or Mexican Choose?

 Workers from Canada and Mexico have a fine choice of visa options -- learn more about the comparative advantages of the H-1B and TN.

 If you are a Mexican or Canadian professional looking to work in the United States, you’re in luck: Thanks to the close ties between the U.S., Mexico, and Canada, you have quite a few options to obtain a work visa.
-If you possess a Bachelor’s degree or higher, or if you are a professional or specialist in a particular field, you may be eligible for a TN visa as a professional under the North American Free Trade Agreement (NAFTA) or else an H-1B specialty profession visa.
+If you possess a Bachelor’s degree or higher, or if you are a professional or specialist in a particular field, you may be eligible for a TN visa as a professional under the North American Free Trade Agreement (NAFTA) or as an H-1B specialty occupation worker.

 Be aware that the H-1B and TN visa programs are not identical.
 Each visa type has strengths and weaknesses that you should carefully consider.
 Let’s look at what each visa type can, and cannot, offer.